robotoons/robotoons/README.md

 ## Our Vision

-We strive to combine the immersive gameplay of video games with captivating storytelling, using **open-source** software and firmware.
+We strive to combine electronics, AI and storytelling using **open-source** software and firmware.
 This approach allows everyone to modify, enhance, and expand upon our creations, fostering a community of innovation and collaboration.

 ## What You'll Find Here